-In addition to a recent surge in the number of first-time buyers taking out new mortgage products throughout March 2017, recent figures have strongly indicated that the number of existing homeowners applying for a remortgage, are also on the increase.
-In fact, LMS, one of the UK’s leading conveyancing firms, has just published a report suggesting that remortgaging hit an eight year peak during February this year.
+In addition to a recent surge in the number of first-time buyers taking out new mortgage products throughout March 2017, recent figures have strongly indicated that the number of existing homeowners applying for a remortgage is also on the increase.
+In fact, LMS, one of the UK’s leading conveyancing firms, has just published a report suggesting that remortgaging hit an eight-year peak during February this year.

 However, although the remortgage sector and first-time buyer markets have experienced a notable increase in activity, it seems that traditional mortgage borrowing is entering a minor slump, with the number of conventional mortgage applications falling by a total of eight percent in February.
-This means that, in February alone, remortgage lending represented around forty percent of all mortgage borrowing – which is a six year record in itself.
+This means that, in February alone, remortgage lending represented around forty per cent of all mortgage borrowing, which is a six-year record.

-Another reason for the current trend, is the fact that most lenders have signified that the low mortgage rates available at present are not going to last forever, with many lenders already announcing expected increases in the coming months.
+Another reason for the current trend is the fact that most lenders have indicated that the low mortgage rates available at present are not going to last forever, with many lenders already announcing expected increases in the coming months.

 In the words of Andy Knee, who is currently chief executive at LMS, “February enjoyed the biggest boom in recent remortgaging history.
 Remortgage transactions rose to their highest level in eight years as homeowners took advantage of continued low rates and the opportunity to lower monthly repayments.”

 “Meanwhile, inflation has risen to 2.3% and real wages are starting to fall.
-The consequence: homeowners will have less in their pockets come the end of the month.
-Remortgaging can help alleviate a potentially difficult financial situation, for example, one-in-five reduced their monthly repayments by remortgaging in February,” he hastened to add.
+The consequence is that homeowners will have less in their pockets come the end of the month.
+Remortgaging can help alleviate a potentially difficult financial situation; for example, one in five reduced their monthly repayments by remortgaging in February,” he hastened to add.